 In another study, test subjects underwent Swedish massage therapy for one hour twice a week.
 The researchers then discovered that massage therapy can help in reducing the symptoms of depression experienced by people suffering from HIV/AIDS.

 Apart from reinforcing the mother-infant bond, massage can help pre-term and medically fragile infants

 One study conducted between 2008 and 2010 revealed that massaging a baby reinforces its bond with the mother.

 A review of previous studies on infant massage therapy reported that it can help pre-term babies gain weight and increase bone density.
-This review suggests that the use of oils as well as the application of moderate pressure contribute to weight gain.
-This translates to a shorter hospital stay and cost savings.
+This review suggests that the use of oils, as well as the application of moderate pressure, contribute to weight gain.
+This translates to a shorter hospital stay and costs savings.

 Another study argues that massage therapy can be used safely for infants who are classified as medically fragile and can be implemented as a component of a NICU program.

 Massage therapy benefits both children with autism and their parents

 In a study involving Oregon preschoolers, researchers discovered that massage therapy can help decrease the severity of autism by as much as 32 percent.
 Massage can also improve sensory problems and sensitivity to both touch and texture, as well as increase receptive language.